SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 ```

 What this says is: "when you find a `table` in the C-CDA document, just copy
-all of its XML attributes right into the rendered document.
+all of its XML attributes right into the rendered document."
 An attacker can use
 this to inject JavaScript in the resulting document.
 For example, an attacker
 could steal cookies and application state, and them back to an external server.